flexiondotorg/IMDB-to-MPEG/README.txt

 Requirements

- - This script requires the PHP5 cli.
+ - PHP5 cli.
 PHP4 will not work
- - This script requires the GD module for PHP
+ - The GD module for PHP
- - This script requires the imdbphp and texttoimage libraries (included)
+ - The imdbphp and texttoimage libraries (included)
- - This script requires 'jpeg2yuv' and 'mpeg2enc' to create the MPEG-2 videos
+ - 'jpeg2yuv', 'mpeg2enc', 'toolame' and 'mplex' to create the MPEG-2 videos
- - This script requires a Unix like OS such as Linux, FreeBSD, etc.
+ - A real OS such as Linux, FreeBSD, Solaris, maybe even Mac OS X, etc.

 Known Limitations